-It’s also much cheaper than Swiss-made watches, so it’s much easier to own several different Tissot watches to offer a wide range of watch options.
+It’s also much cheaper than Swiss-made watches, so it’s much easier to own several Tissot watches to offer a wide range of watch options.

 How long do Tissot automatic watches last?

 Tissot automatic watches can last up to 80 hours when fully wound.
-Most automatic watches on the market only last up to 36 hours.
+Most mechanical watches on the market only last up to 36 hours.
 The Powermatic 80, Tissot’s latest automatic caliber, was developed by Tissot’s R&D in collaboration with ETA.

 The design of this 80-hour power reserve caliber was made possible because:

 - New integrated spring barrel design for additional power reserve enhancement.

 - The redesigned movement is precise to microseconds, and an improved regulator system reduces the power required to operate the watch.

 - The movement’s material is ARCAP, a unique combination of elements with completely antimagnetic properties.

 One of the best Tissot Powermatic 80 watches is the Le Locle.
 This model exudes exquisite elegance with details such as Roman numerals and the classic Le Locle signature, as well as the finishing touches of a watch are all that it calls for.
 Best of all, this watch sells for around $500.

 Tissot and Seiko watches are often compared to each other as they are luxury watches in a similar price range.